Methods: Measuring Health

 4. Understand the appropriate use of different graphical presentations of data (bar charts; histograms, line graphs; survival curves).

-Linking these topics to the Medical Council exam objectives, especially section 78-2.
+These topics relate to the Medical Council exam objectives, especially section 78-2.

 Dr. Rao reviews some health indicators